tremi/CourseraGetcleandataProject/README.md

 Index number of subject's activity

 ### Average of specific measurement
-Several
+Data labels with "mean()" are averages of different measurements.
+Measurement definition are described more detailed in the following section.

-Following measurement are included in data:
+Following averages of measurement are included in data:
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y
 * tBodyAcc-mean()-Z